longtingwu/longtingwu.github.io/_pages/publications.md

 - With P. Bousseau.
 [All-genus WDVV recursion, quivers, and BPS invariants](https://arxiv.org/pdf/2303.00503.pdf). arXiv:2303.00503.

-- With S. Guo.
+- With S. Guo, an appendix by M. Moreira.
 [Poincaré polynomials of moduli spaces of one-dimensional sheaves on the projective plane](https://arxiv.org/pdf/2501.05622). arXiv:2501.05622.

 Others
 =========